• Preparing operating rooms for surgery

 How Does a Surgical Tech Become an RN?

 Becoming an RN requires additional training and certification beyond what is required of surgical techs.
 There are a few pathways to becoming an RN, including associate's degree programs that generally take around two years to complete, as well as bachelor's degree programs that take around four years to complete.
-In both cases, program graduates will need to pass the NCLEX-RN licensing exam for their state in order to begin a professional nursing career.
+In both cases, program graduates will need to pass the NCLEX-RN licensing exam for their state to begin a professional nursing career.

 Surgical Tech to ADN Pathway